 Our specific contributions are: First, we develop a novel low-cost scheme for authenticating lossy data by combining a Merkle hash tree (to amortise authentication cost) with strategic use of network coding (to recover lost hash nodes in the tree).
-Second, we develop an optimization framework that, for given loss conditions and specified overhead, determines a baseline for use of coding to maximize the fraction of data items that can be successfully verified.
-We then improve significantly upon this estimate using the Gilbert model to simulate packet loss in a bodyworn environment.
-Third, we validate our findings using experimental traces of typical operating scenarios ($\sim 2\%$ packet loss) to show that it allows nearly all (over 99%) of the medical data to be verified in a dynamic online setting for very low cost in transmission overheads (less than 4%) and computation (a digital signature operation once per hour).
-To the best of our knowledge our scheme is the first to provide a practical way of ensuring authenticity of lossy data at very low energy costs, suitable to the emerging paradigm of continuous cloud-based healthcare monitoring.
+Second, we develop an optimization framework that, for given loss conditions and specified overhead, determines the best use of coding to maximize the fraction of data items that can be successfully verified.
+Third, we validate our scheme using experimental traces of typical operating scenarios (\sim 2% packet loss) to show that it allows nearly all (over 99%) of the medical data to be verified in a dynamic online setting for very low cost in transmission overheads (less than 4%) and computation (a digital signature operation once per hour).
+To the best of our knowledge our scheme is the first to provide a practical way of ensuring authenticity of lossy data at very low energy costs, suitable to the emerging paradigm of continuous healthcare monitoring.

-The rest of this paper is organized as follows: in Section 2, we discuss the system model, prior work, and briefly introduce hash trees and network coding.
-We describe our solution in detail in Section 3, and formulate the optimization in Section 4.
-We support our findings in Section 5 with results from simulations and experiments in real settings using bodyworn devices.
-We conclude in Section 6.
+The rest of this paper is organized as follows: in Section II, we discuss the system model, prior work, and briefly introduce hash trees and network coding.
+We describe our solution in detail in Section III, and formulate the optimization in Section IV.
+We support our findings in Section V with results from experiments in real settings using bodyworn devices.
+We conclude in Section VI.